-If you are an adult with crooked teeth, you probably have some questions about adult braces: How much do braces cost for adults and teens?
+If you are an adult with crooked teeth, you probably have some questions about adult braces and orthodontics: How much do braces cost for adults and teens?
 Are there any free braces programs for adults?
 Are braces worth it?

 - Brace types